oguzcanhuner/hopeful/README.md

 to contribute, no matter what your level of skill.

 If you have any questions you can email me at oguzcanhuner@gmail.com.

+TODO:

+- figure out how to create matchers which can be called without a dot. for example: something.should be_nil
+- create descriptive exceptions
+- implement more matchers